 Why is this so important?
 The skin on your face has unique needs.
 It’s thinner compared to the rest of the body and has a higher concentration of oil glands.
 If you shave daily, you’re also dragging a razor blade across it every day, which increases the likelihood of skin irritation.

 Facial cleansers are formulated with these things in mind.
-That’s why many of the best facial cleansers will contain gentle ingredients such as Cucumber Extract and Salix Alba Bark Extract, which soothe irritated skin while removing excess oil from the surface.
+That’s why many of the best facial cleansers will contain gentle ingredients such as Cucumber Extract and Willow Bark Extract, which soothe irritated skin while removing excess oil from the surface.

 5. Men aged 18-24 are twice as likely to not wash their face at all compared to men aged 45-54.

 Listen up, all you younger guys.
 Are you really going to let your old man outdo you in the skin care department?
 Because according to our results, it seems that older men are much more likely to care about washing their face compared to younger men.